-If this method does not fix DNS servers problem, proceed to the next step.
+If this method does not fix the DNS servers problem, proceed to the next step.

 2. Connect With a Different Device

-Try connecting a different device to the same home network and access the site you’re having trouble with.
+Try connecting a different device to the same home network and accessing the site you’re having trouble with.

 If the second device can access the web page using the same network, then the problem is with your primary device.